VamshiKrishna400-afk/SOC-Detection-Engineering-Lab/01-physical-network/README.md

 The router also provides the connection between the local network and the Internet.

-For security and privacy reasons, sensitive router information is not included in this repository.

-This includes:

-- Wi-Fi passwords
-- Router administrator credentials
-- Public IP addresses
-- Sensitive network configuration
-- Other personally identifiable network information

 ---

-## 4. Local Area Network (LAN)
+## 4. Physical Host — Windows 11

-The home Wi-Fi network acts as the local area network (LAN) for this laboratory environment.

-The Windows 11 physical host connects to this LAN using its Wi-Fi network adapter.

-The virtual machines use VMware's bridged network configuration to connect through the physical host's network connection.
+The physical host runs Windows 11 and provides the hardware resources for the entire SOC laboratory.

-The local network therefore provides the communication environment used by the physical host and the virtual machines.
+VMware Workstation is installed on the host and is responsible for running the individual virtual machines.

+The physical host connects to the home network through Wi-Fi.

 ---

-## 5. Physical Host — Windows 11

-The physical host is a Windows 11 computer.

-This computer provides the hardware resources required to operate the SOC home lab.

-The physical host is connected to the home network through Wi-Fi.

-VMware Workstation is installed on the Windows 11 host and provides the virtualization platform for the laboratory.

-The Windows 11 operating system is therefore the host operating system, while the other operating systems in the lab run as virtual machines.

----

-## 6. VMware Workstation
+## 5. VMware Workstation

 VMware Workstation provides the virtualization layer of the SOC home lab.